-We should stress that the work on scalarization, or its extensions, has focused on isolated compact objects.
+We stress that the work on scalarization and its extensions has focused on isolated compact objects.
 In fact, theoretical considerations for putting together scalarization models have also been heavily influence by studies of isolated \bh{s} and \ns{s}.
-However, as we discussed already above, scalarization could happen dynamically in a binary \cite{Barausse:2012da,Palenzuela:2013hsa,Shibata:2013pra,Taniguchi:2014fqa,Elley:2022ept,Silva:2020omi,Doneva:2022byd}.
-Apart from finding ways to model this effect~\cite{Khalil:2022sii} and potentially constraining it with \gw observations (see also below), it would be particularly interesting to explore further what properties of a binary control dynamical scalarization, and how this differs between different scalarization models.
+However, as previously discussed, scalarization could happen dynamically in a binary \cite{Barausse:2012da,Palenzuela:2013hsa,Shibata:2013pra,Taniguchi:2014fqa,Elley:2022ept,Silva:2020omi,Doneva:2022byd}.
+Apart from finding ways to model this effect~\cite{Khalil:2022sii} and potentially constraining it with \gw observations, it would be particularly interesting to further explore which properties of a binary control dynamical scalarization, and how this differs among the various scalarization models.